JulieAndre27/Moulinette_missions/README.md

 # Moulinette missions

-A tool to compute CO2e emisssions from transports in LMD, from ENS and CNRS data.
+A tool to compute CO2e emisssions from mission transports from a given laboratory, with possibly different tutels (CNRS, universities...)

 ## Installation